benawad/gen-env-types/README.md

   -r, --rename-example-env    Custom name for .env example output file | defaults to `env.example` if omitted -k, --keep-comments         Keep comments/blank lines in .env example output file | defaults to false if omitted.
                               Not accepting the value.
 When specified, it will be true.
+  -b,  --browser              Output browser compatible types instead of NodeJS["ProcessEnv"] | defaults to false if omitted.
 ```

 ## Examples with options